-For an eRouter operating in Disabled Mode, the eRouter Initialization Mode Override Encoding is used to force the eRouter to remain in Disabled mode and ignore the value of the eRouter Initialization Mode TLV.
-If the eRouter is operating in Disabled Mode and the esafeErouterInitModeControl object is set to honoreRouterInitMode(5), the eRouter MUST follow the eRouter Initialization Mode Override Encoding to determine whether it is to continue to operate in Disabled Mode or whether it is to obey the eRouter Initialization Mode Encoding.
-If the eRouter is not operating in Disabled Mode or the esafeErouterInitModeControl object is not set to honoreRouterInitMode(5), the eRouter MUST ignore the eRouter Initialization Override Encoding.
+For an eRouter which has been set to 'Disabled', the eRouter Initialization Mode Override Encoding is used to force the eRouter to remain 'Disabled' and ignore the value of the eRouter Initialization Mode TLV.
+If the eRouter is 'Disabled' and the esafeErouterInitModeControl object is set to honoreRouterInitMode(5), the eRouter MUST follow the eRouter Initialization Mode Override Encoding to determine whether it is to continue to remain 'Disabled" or whether it is to obey the eRouter Initialization Mode Encoding.
+If the eRouter is not 'Disabled' or the esafeErouterInitModeControl object is not set to honoreRouterInitMode(5), the eRouter MUST ignore the eRouter Initialization Override Encoding.